philipwalton/html-inspector/README.md

 ### Events

 The `listener` object can subscribe to events via the `on` method.
-Like with many other event binding libraries, `on` takes two arguments: the event name, and a callback function:
+Like with many other event binding libraries, `on` takes two parameters: the event name, and a callback function:

 ```js
 listener.on(event, callback)